Nizi Project season 1: Sequel

-On July 12, 2021, Park held a press conference announcing that Nizi Project will have a second season to create a Japanese boy band set for debut in March 2023.
-Applications for boys from 14 to 22 years old are open from July 2021 to October 2021.
-Auditions will take place from November to December 2021 in eight cities in Japan, as well as New York and Los Angeles in the United States, and Seoul in South Korea.
-The contestants will be evaluated in five categories: vocal, dance, rap, modeling, and composing/lyricism.
-The members for the group will be finalized and announced in December 2022.
+On July 12, 2021, Park held a press conference announcing that Nizi Project will have a second season to create a Japanese boy band originally set for debut in March 2023.
+Applications for boys from 14 to 22 years old were open from July 2021 to October 2021.
+Auditions took place from November to December 2021 in eight cities in Japan, as well as Seoul in South Korea and New York and Los Angeles in the United States.
+The contestants were evaluated in five categories: vocal, dance, rap, modeling, and composing/lyricism.
+The members for the group were finalized and announced in December 2023, eventually debuting as Nexz.